FirasMoalla/chatbot/README.md

 # Watson Chatbot Lab

-In this lab, we will build a an application for a Chatbot and deploy it to IBM Cloud.
-The is in two parts.
-First, we will deploy a PHP Chatbot application on IBM Cloud lab.
-Then, we will implement a chatbot dialog. is in two parts.
+In this lab, we will build a an application for a Chatbot and deploy it on IBM Cloud.
+The lab is in two parts.
+First, we will deploy a Chatbot PHP application on IBM Cloud.
+Then, we will implement the Chatbot content.
 To get started, follow this step-by-step lab.

-By following the Watson Chatbot tutorial, you'll set up a development environment, deploy an app locally and on IBM Cloud, and integrate a conversation service for the Chabot in your app.
+By following the Watson Chatbot tutorial, you'll set up a development environment, deploy an application locally on IBM Cloud, and integrate a conversation service for the Chabot in your app.

+# Part 1: Build and Deploy a Chatbot application on IBM Cloud

 ## Before you begin